 “Startups like Nebullam, Performance Livestock Analytics, Gross-Wen Technologies, and Smart Ag help us set the bar high for successful entrepreneurial endeavors in the state of Iowa and the Midwest,” said Joel Harris, co-director of the ASE.
 “The ISU Startup Factory is fostering some of the best early-seed agtech stage deal flow I’ve been privy to seeing.
 My hope is through our investor members and mentors we’re able to solve small challenges early for these startups,

 before they become real roadblocks.”

-Over the next year, the ASE will add up to three more agriculture technology startups like Haber Technologies to the portfolio ranging from animal health to precision agriculture.
+Over the next two years, the ASE hopes to add six to ten more agriculture technology startups like Nebullam and PLA to the portfolio ranging from animal health to precision agriculture.

 The Agricultural Entrepreneurship Initiative was created in 2005 to broaden understanding of entrepreneurship among faculty and students of the College of Agriculture and Life Sciences at Iowa State by providing educational experiences to develop students’ entrepreneurial skills and increase interaction among students, faculty and agricultural entrepreneurs.